MentorEmbedded/meta-ro-rootfs/README.md

 remnants from an initial move toward consolidating the systemd tmpfiles.d and sysvinit volatiles mechanisms.

+Note that our ro-binds recipe installs configuration which mount-binds uses to set up the writable paths.
+To add a new path to be made writable, either a file or a directory, create a new file in /etc/binds.d/ with lines like this:
+`/var/volatile/lib /var/lib`.

 This layer depends on:

 URI: git://git.openembedded.org/openembedded-core